outdreamer/build-a-cure/docs/tasks/function_to_do.md

       - 'this certainty/structure can only interact with or be formatted in these certainties/structures'
       - can you calculate the set of math relationships more quickly by examining opposing structures of uncertainty/randomness, by applying operations to existing certainties, or by finding a common differentiating standard in between, like abstraction'

+  - algorithm to generate variables in a system

     - development of a 'concept' in a system: an object begins aggregating changes (like functions/attributes) in such a way that it develops unique interactions that differ from those calculated by a simplistic summing of the interactions of its components
       - example: a system may develop a concept like a 'layer'
         - structural definition of a layer: a set of components that separates other components & their interactions, inside a containing boundary
           - this definition differentiates it from a boundary, limit, line, or container structure
         - the definition also has dimensions beyond a simple line
         - the layer may aggregate functionality, such as:
           - being stacked or combined to create larger layers or structures on top of a layer
           - forming a base for interactions to develop on, if its a vertically stacked layer
           - acting as a filter, if there are openings in the layer
         - so the layer is not only measurably different from similar structures, it may also have significantly different functionality, earning it a unique term (meaning it has developed into a 'concept' in the local system)

       - the variable of 'structure' can describe the layer & generate it, but it doesnt capture the full definition of the 'layer' concept
       - other variables are necessary to fully describe the layer, such as:
         - adjacent structures (line, container, limit, boundary)
         - core function (stack, combine, bridge, support)
         - adjacent functionality (filter, separating interaction layers)
         - default structure (vertical layer related to stacking function)
-    - because it stabilizes into a useful unique component, the layer concept begins to act like an interface, since it starts becoming causative of changes due to its stability (rather than just being the output of changes to similar structures or iterated core functions or aggregated variance)
+      - because it stabilizes into a useful unique component, the layer concept begins to act like a vertex variable and/or an interface, since it starts becoming causative of changes due to its stability (rather than just being the output of changes to similar structures or iterated core functions or aggregated variance)
       - concepts in a system can be local interfaces that are useful to use as standards for comparison
         - standardize to the 'layer' structural interface
         - standardize to the 'local system structural concept' interface

+    - so you can generate the sequence of a set of variables for a system by which change type structures are stable enough to act like concepts/interfaces for a given stage subset in the sequence of system development

-  - algorithm to generate variables in a system
+      - system metadata: invalidating/triggering/development conditions

     - variable definition: isolatable, measurable change type